Kitware/vtk-book/VTKBook/08Chapter8.md

 In [Chapter 5 - Data Representation](05Chapter5) we described data representations for the unstructured dataset types vtkPolyData and vtkUnstructuredGrid.
 Close examination of this data structure reveals that operations to retrieve topological adjacency are inefficient.
 In fact, to implement any operation to retrieve vertex, edge, or face neighbors requires a search of the cell array, resulting in O(n) time complexity.
 This is unacceptable for all but the smallest applications, since any algorithm traversing the cell array and retrieving adjacency information is at a minimum O(n2).

-The reason for this inefficiency is that the data representation is a "downward" hierarchy (**Figure 8-34**(b)).
+The reason for this inefficiency is that the data representation is a "downward" hierarchy ({ref}`Figure 8-34 <Figure-8-34>`(b)).
 That is, given a cell we can quickly determine the topological features lower in the topological hierarchy such as faces, edges, and points.
 However, given a face, edge, or point we must search the cell array to determine the owning cells.
-To improve the efficiency of this data representation, we must introduce additional information into the hierarchy that allows "upward" hierarchy traversal (similar to that shown in **Figure 8-34**(a)).
+To improve the efficiency of this data representation, we must introduce additional information into the hierarchy that allows "upward" hierarchy traversal (similar to that shown in {ref}`Figure 8-34 <Figure-8-34>`(a)).

 {#Figure-8-34 .figure-target}
 &nbsp;